 Simponi Aria comes in a single-dose vial.

-The FDA-approved label for Simponi Aria lists common side effects including rashes, infections, bronchitis, and hypertension (high blood pressure).
+The FDA-approved label for Simponi Aria lists common side effects including upper respiratory tract infection, increased liver enzymes, viral infection, lowered blood count, high blood pressure, and rash.

 Rare but serious side effects listed for Simponi Aria include severe infections, congestive heart failure, increased risk for lymphoma, demyelinating disorders such as multiple sclerosis, lupus-like syndrome, and hypersensitivity reactions.